-Helping you make your spiritual experience the best it can be during this time of fasting (January 12th – February 1st, 2020)
+Helping you make your spiritual experience the best it can be during this 21 days of prayer and fasting (January 9th – January 30th, 2023)

 Relevant message: THE DISCIPLINE OF FASTING

 Do you have a need for a healing, a miracle, direction or simply want to grow closer to God?
 Then join us in this 21 days of prayer and fasting.

 How to participate? (completed)

 -Signup to fast one or multiple days between (January 9th – January 30th, 2023)